oskariorg/oskari-docs/md/documentation/oskari2/core.md

 	- classes could be "Observable" -> inherit on/off/trigger/emit etc functions

-## Current "core-functions"/these will propably change somewhat:
+## Current "core-functions"/these will probably change somewhat:

 ### Oskari: